Implementation Status

 The shipped runtime validates and routes v0 envelopes.
 It supports:

-- the seven core message kinds
+- the six core message kinds

 - channel-scoped peer discovery